smallwat3r/jailed-sftp-users/README.md

 # sftp-jailed-users

-This repo contains scripts that allow to configure a Debian / Ubuntu server to create and delete jailed SFTP users with username / password authentification.
+This repo contains necessary scripts to configure a Debian / Ubuntu server to create and delete jailed SFTP users / accounts with username / password authentification.

-All users created will have access to their own SFTP directory.
-These scripts doesn't allow to create multiple users for one same directory.
+Jailed users created will have access to their own and unique SFTP directory.
+These scripts doesn't allow to create multiple users for one same SFTP account.

 ## Instructions